ASPteaching/Omics_Data_Analysis/README.md

 	- Analyze data under this design.

 - This illustration will be done using the most classic omics data, expression microarrays.
-Some supporting materials about microarrays can be found in the "Materials/Microarrays" folder
+Some supporting materials about microarrays can be found in the "lab-1-Microarrays" folder.

+	- Additional information can be found in [https://github.com/alexsanchezpla/StatisticalAnalysisOfMicroarrayData](https://github.com/alexsanchezpla/StatisticalAnalysisOfMicroarrayData)